maharanasunil/E-Commerce-Website-Template/README.md

 # E-Commerce-Website
-"Created using HTML and CSS and JavaScript"
+# Created using HTML and CSS and JavaScript

-Website includes:-
+Website includes:
 Header of Website
 nav bar
 Simple Logo and used Brand pictures for the website